panquequelol/astro-kanagawa/README.md

 # Astro Japan

-Minimalistic dark themes.

-**heavily** inspired by Michael Andreuzza.
+Minimalistic dark theme **heavily** inspired by Michael Andreuzza.

-Took Astro by Mike as a base theme, then added Kanagawa and Shibuya theme's color palette.
+Took Astro by Mike as a base theme, then added Kanagawa's color palette.